jsc329/ammonitorwiki/Chapter 00 - Motivation and Gratitude.md

-**AMMonitor** is an open source R package dedicated to collecting, storing, and analyzing AMU information in a way that 1) is cost-effective, 2) can efficiently process and store information, 3) can mitigate false positive and false negative detections, and 4) can take advantage of the vast and growing community of R analytics.
-We created AMMonitor for the U.S. Bureau of Land Management to monitor high priority wildlife across the southern California Solar Energy Zone (SEZ), including the Couch’s Spadefoot (*Scaphiopus couchii*), kit fox (*Vuples macrotis*), coyote (*Canis latrans*), and a variety of bird species, such as the Verdin (*Auriparus flaviceps*), Black-tailed Gnatcatcher (*Polioptila melanura*), and Eurasian Collared-dove (*Streptopelia decaocto*).
+**AMMonitor** is an open source R package dedicated to collecting, storing, and analyzing AMU information in a way that 1) is cost-effective, 2) can efficiently process and store information, and 3) can take advantage of the vast and growing community of R analytics.
+We created **AMMonitor** for the Bureau of Land Management to monitor high priority wildlife across the southern California Solar Energy Zone (SEZ), including the Couch’s Spadefoot (*Scaphiopus couchii*), kit fox (*Vuples macrotis*), coyote (*Canis latrans*), and a variety of bird species, such as the Verdin (*Auriparus flaviceps*), Black-tailed Gnatcatcher (*Polioptila melanura*), and Eurasian Collared-Dove (*Streptopelia decaocto*).
 The agency has established management objectives (benchmarks) to ensure the persistence of sensitive species and minimize the spread of invasive species across the SEZ as solar